 CAMPERS WILL NOT BE ALLOWED TO USE THEIR CELL PHONES DURING PROGRAMMING.
 If a scholar is found with their cell phone, we will confiscate it.
 NO EXCEPTIONS.
-We will only return the cell phone to the parent or guardian.
+We will only return the cell phone to the parent or guardian at the end of the day.